aristanetworks/cvprac/README.rst

 CVaaS
 -----

 CVaaS is CloudVision as a Service.
-Users with CVaaS have two options for connecting to CVP with REST APIs.
+Users with CVaaS must use a REST API token for accessing CVP with REST APIs.

-1. Local CVP users with username/password login.

-   In order to use username/password login with CVaaS the user must be a user locally created within CVP.
-   This option looks very similar to a connection to an On Premises CVP cluster with a couple other options (is_cvaas and tenant), required by CVaaS.

-2. Oauth users with REST API token.

-   In the case where users authenticate with CVP using Oauth a REST API token is required to be generated and used for running REST APIs.
-In this case no login is necessary, but the API token must be provided to cvprac client with the is_cvaas parameter.
-In the case that the cvaas_token is used for REST APIs the username and password will be ignored and the tenant parameter is not needed.
+   In the case where users authenticate with CVP (CVaaS) using Oauth a REST API token is required to be generated and used for running REST APIs.
+In this case no username/password login is necessary, but the API token (via api_token parameter) must be provided to cvprac client with the is_cvaas parameter.
+   In the case that the api_token is used for REST APIs the username and password will be ignored and the tenant parameter is not needed.

-Examples for both types of CVaaS connections are shown below.
+An example of a CVaaS connection is shown below.

+Note that the token parameter was previously cvaas_token but this has been converted to api_token because tokens are also available for usage with On Prem CVP deployments.
+The api_token parameter name is more generic in this sense.
+If you are using the cvaas_token parameter please convert to api_token because the cvaas_token parameter will be deprecated in the future.

 CVP Version Handling